 UnitsUnits taught in this course

 Courses are made up of a combination of both core and specialty units.
-In the Certificate IV in Industrial Electronics and Control qualification, you’ll need to successfully complete 440 Weighting points, including 240 core and 200 speciality units.
+In the Certificate IV in Industrial Electronics and Control qualification, you’ll need to successfully complete 440 weighting points, including 240 core and 200 speciality units.

 Please note, not all specialty units are offered at every TAFE NSW location.
 It is highly recommended that you check with your preferred campus for information about the specialty units offered at that location.